PoisotLab/MS_befwm_softwarenote/ms.md

 specify which version of the package was used, and to publish the script used to run the simulations (as we do in this manuscript).
-We fervently believe that more effort should be invested in providing the community with reference implementation of the models that represents cornerstones of our ecological understanding.
+We fervently believe that more effort should be invested in providing the community with reference implementations of the models that represents cornerstones of our ecological understanding.

 # The model